|Birth: ||Apr. 5, 1886|

 Anton appears on two ship's manifests arriving from Havana: May 19, 1915 where he is incorrectly listed as "Anthony J. Wimblad"; and again on July 06, 1915 arriving with Norman Winblad and Dewey Lattin.
 Anton's last child: Earl Vincent Winblad (1916-2004) was born in New York on October 09, 1916.
 Anton registered for the draft on September 16, 1918 when he was living at East 144th Street in the Bronx and was working as an "indexer" at New York Edison Company in the Bronx.
 He listed his birthday as "April 17, 1886" which conflicts with his birth certificate.
 He appears on the 1920 Census living at 163 East 144th Street in the Bronx and also appears in the City Directory.
 He is recorded in the 1930 Census also living in the Bronx.
 He worked as a building superintendent.

-His wife Eva went to California in 1936 for a family wedding and enjoyed California so much both her and her husband moved there that year.
+His wife Eva went to California around 1934 or 1936 for a family wedding and enjoyed California so much that both her and her husband moved there.

 Death of wife: